Quarterback development in the NFL is like trying to flash-fry something; you either get deliciously seared-in flavor, or a burnt piece of crap.

 Maybe Archie Manning didn’t want his son playing for Schottenheimer, but considering that Bernie Kosar and Joe Montana were productive in the coach’s offense and Brees just came off a Pro Bowl season, I’d put my money on Smith as a big reason why the Mannings balked at going to San Diego.

 The CBA and Ownership Avoiding Mirrors

 The recent collective bargaining agreement has cut the salary of a first-round rookie quarterback by as much as $50 million dollars.
-By the end of year-three, a team faces the decision of picking up a fifth-year option or signing the passer to a contract on par with what the top-10 quarterbacks in the NFL make.
-Even with this fifth-year option deadline, the monetary savings of paying an early first-round pick $24 million versus $70-$75 million seems like incentive to take a more patient approach.
+By the end of year three, a team faces the decision of picking up a fifth-year option or signing the passer to a contract on par with what the top-10 quarterbacks in the NFL make.
+Even with this fifth-year option deadline, the monetary savings of paying an early first-round pick $24 million versus $70-$75 million seems like an incentive to take a more patient approach.

 I broached this topic with a former scout and consultant with the league and he agrees that the desire to continue rushing rookie quarterbacks into the starting lineup is puzzling with the new CBA and if it continues, teams need to become more aware of the factors that will make or break this approach:

 I’ve scratched my head a bit seeing teams adjust to the $20 million per year rate for quarterbacks.
 The new CBA should have encouraged teams to sit quarterbacks more than in the past, but it hasn’t happened so far.
 Ponder, Gabbert, Manuel, and Locker all got sent to the slaughter.
 Meanwhile, Kaepernick got to sit and look what happened there.